 One call rarely converts a gatekeeper into an advocate.
 Three calls, spaced correctly, almost always do.

 Call 1: Plant the seed.
 "Hi, trying to reach Mike about getting more customers in [area].
 Is he in?"
 Keep it simple.
 Get the gatekeeper's name.
-Be pleasant regardless of the outcome.
-You're not trying to book an appointment on this call — you're registering your existence.
+Be pleasant regardless of outcome.
+You're not trying to book an appointment — you're registering your existence.

-Call 2, three days later: Build familiarity.
+Call 2 (three days later): Build familiarity.
 "Hi, we spoke Monday — you mentioned Mike was swamped.
 Has it calmed down?"
 You remembered the conversation.
 You used context from last time.
-You're showing this isn't a random dial — it's a relationship.
 The gatekeeper's defenses drop because you sound like someone who's already in the system.

-Call 3, one week later: Assume the relationship.
+Call 3 (one week later): Assume the relationship.
 "Hey!
 It's Joe again — you've been so patient with me.
 When's Mike typically least buried?"
 By this point, you're practically colleagues.
-The gatekeeper has heard your voice three times.
+They've heard your voice three times.
 They know your name.
-They know you're persistent but respectful.
-And most importantly, they've stopped categorizing you as "random salesperson" and started thinking of you as "that guy Joe who keeps calling about the advertising thing."
+They've stopped categorizing you as "random salesperson" and started thinking of you as "that guy Joe who keeps calling about the advertising thing."

-This is how professional appointment setters in the best appointment setting companies build relationships that consistently book qualified meetings.
+This is the same persistence-as-service principle applied specifically to gatekeeper relationships.
 It's not a trick.
 It's patience and respect applied systematically.

 Before EVERY dial — whether it's your first call of the day or your 80th — do this: